 - Check ratings and reviews.
 High ratings are great.
 In-depth reviews that detail the job done for a customer are even better.

 - Check licensing.
-Don’t work with anyone who isn’t licensed and registered with the state.
+Don’t work with anyone who isn’t licensed to do the size/budget needed and registered with the state.

 - Understand warranties.
 Consider only companies that back up their talk of quality with a guarantee that they can fix any issues.